Deep Blue Sea (1999 film): Filming

 Principal photography for Deep Blue Sea began on August 3, 1998.
-Most of the film was shot at Fox Baja Studios in Rosarito, Mexico, where the production team constructed sets above the large water tanks that had been built for James Cameron's 1997 film Titanic.
+Most of the film was shot at Fox Baja Studios in Rosarito, where the production team constructed sets above the large water tanks that had been built for James Cameron's 1997 film Titanic.
 Some of the sets were designed so that they could be submerged, while others were built on sound stages with fishtanks used as windows.
-At Fox Baja Studios, the cast worked with sharks that were either animatronic or computer generated.
+At Fox Baja Studios, the cast worked with sharks that were either animatronic or computer-generated.
 As the shark used in Jaws was 25 feet long, Harlin decided to increase their animatronic shark to 26 feet.
-Jackson recalled, "When they first brought it into the lab we were all in awe of the size of this machine [...]
+Jackson recalled, "When they first brought it into the lab, we were all in awe of the size of this machine.
 It was a real monster.
-I would walk up to it slowly and touch it and they said it felt like a real shark.
-The gills moved and it had a mind of its own sometimes."
-As an added homage to Jaws, the license plate pulled from the shark's teeth by Carter is the same plate found in the tiger shark carcass from Spielberg's film.
+I would walk up to it slowly and touch it, and they said it felt like a real shark.
+The gills moved, and it had a mind of its own sometimes."
+As an added homage, the license plate pulled from the shark's teeth by Carter Blake (Thomas Jane) is the same one found in the tiger shark's carcass in Jaws.
 Three 15-foot animatronics were also used to represent the first-generation mako sharks.

-After the shoot at Fox Baja Studios wrapped, Harlin insisted the team go to The Bahamas to shoot with real sharks.
-Recounting his experience there, actor Thomas Jane, who played shark wrangler Carter, said, "The first day, I was in a cage, but the next day, they swam me 30 feet down...
-Then this guy yanks the breather off me and the water's churning with blood and guts and stuff...
+After the shoot at Fox Baja Studios wrapped, Harlin insisted the team go to the Bahamas to shoot with real sharks.
+Recounting his experience there, Jane said, "The first day, I was in a cage, but the next day, they swam me 30 feet down.
+Then this guy yanks the breather off me, and the water's churning with blood and guts and stuff.
 It was so terrifying that I don't want to remember it."
-The idea was to mix footage of real sharks with animatronic and computer generated sharks to ensure a seamless transition between them all.
+The idea was to mix footage of real sharks with animatronic and computer-generated sharks to ensure a seamless transition between them all.
 To distinguish Deep Blue Sea from Jaws, where the shark is frequently hidden, Harlin decided to show theirs more prominently because he felt that audience expectations had changed since then.